The University is committed to creating and sustaining a healthful,

 Find the list of participating caterers featuring healthy menu items and links to their menus.

 These shopping lists give options for healthier, prepared foods that can be purchased at popular stores when providing refreshments at meetings and events.

 |Physical Activity Breaks for Meetings & Events|

-Instant Recess is a low-impact activity for use as a physical activity break at meetings and events (or in your workspace) that supports group participation with simple callisthenic movements done to music.
+Instant Recess is a low-impact activity for use as a physical activity break in your office or at meetings and events that supports group participation with simple callisthenic movements done to music.
 Developed by Antronette (Toni) Yancey of UCLA's School of Public Health, Instant Recess is specifically designed for the workplace, accommodates all shapes, sizes and abilities, and is appropriate for large or small groups (or solo).
 This video below is 5-minute clip of Instant Recess to use for a physical activity break at meetings (or to get active in the office):

-- Also see Toni Yancey's You Tube page for a variety of Instant Recess 10-minute videos including hip hop, African dance, Reggae, American Indian Traditions, sports-themes and lots more.
+- See Toni Yancey's You Tube page for a variety of Instant Recess 10-minute videosincluding hip hop, African dance, Reggae, American Indian Traditions, sports-themes and lots more.
 Bookmark this page, find your favorites and have fun getting active in the office!

 |Green Event and Conference Resources|